MK720-dev/Social_Security_Number_Generator/README.md

 ---
 ### First Step :

-Using Official Databases for Fench Regions ('Départements')  and Communes :
+Using Official Databases for French Regions ('Départements')  and Communes :

 - '*code-officiel-geographique-2019-regions-et-departement.csv*'  for the Region Codes and Names.